sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 can use the editor to start modifying your microcopy.

 First, you must load the default microcopy into the editor.
-You can do this by copy and pasting the microcopy file which contains all the microcopy in your marketplace.
-In the template, we refer to it as a “translation” file because this file is used as the basis for translating your marketplace into another language There is a Spanish, French, German, and English version of this file available to start.
+You can do this by copy and pasting the language-specific microcopy file that contains all the microcopy in your marketplace.
+In the marketplace template, we refer to it as a “translation” file because this file is used as the basis for translating your marketplace into another language There is a Spanish, French, German, and English version of this file available to start.

 You should use (copy and paste) the microcopy file directly from your marketplace’s repository, or database where your code is being modified